pkivolowitz/CSC_4730_FALL_2022/projects/p5/README.md

 Notice four numbers are preceded by "\*".
-These are the players who are in possession of a hot potato *right now*. **NOTE** that the numbers of "\*" **might be less** than the number of hot potatos but **will NEVER** be more.
-If you see more "\*" than the number of potatos, you have a bad bad bug.
+These are the players who are in possession of a hot potato *right now*. **NOTE** that the numbers of "\*" **might be less** than the number of hot potatoes but **will NEVER** be more.
+If you see more "\*" than the number of potatoes, you have a bad bad bug.

 The "variance" is the largest value minus the smallest value divided by the largest value times 100.
 Over time, as the